kaimfrai/atr/README.md

 ### Arithmetic

-Provides compile time handling of arithmetic types, and bitfields.
+Provides definitions of arithmetic types based on their width.
 Also contains a parser for user defined numeric literal operator templates.

+### Bit

+Type-safe abstractions over bit operations.
+The template Bit::Field uses the minimal amount of bytes for a bitfield of a given bit width and allows type-safe operations on them which guarantee that no more than the given amount of bits is ever used to represent the value.

+### Buffer

+Adaptor for sequence of elements where the capacity never changes after construction.
+The underlying Buffer may be static (array) or dynamic (heap).

 ### Byte

-Provides compile time utilities for computations around bytes and byte buffers.
+Abstraction over arrays of bytes that enable conversion of objects from and to arrays of bytes at compile time.

 ### Data